zenatron/ITCS-3156-Final-Project/README.md

 5. Run the notebook file.

 ## 💬 Contribution
-As this project is not in active development, contributions are not accepted at this time.
+As this project is not in active development, contributions are not accepted.

 ## ©️ License
 Please review the LICENSE file for details.